turtlemonvh/django-vagrant-chef-simple/README.md

         cd django-vagrant-chef-simple
         git clone /path/to/your/project appname

-   This project expects manage.py to live 1 directly __below__ `appname`.
+   This project expects manage.py to live one directory __below__ `appname`.
 Thus, the location from the top directory would be `django-vagrant-chef-simple/appname/myprojectname/manage.py`.

-1. Create a deployment specific requirements file called `prod_requirements.txt` and place in the `appname` directory.
+1. Create a deployment specific requirements file.
 This will be called via pip to install any python packages required for your project.
 Mine looks like this:

         Django==1.3.1
         Pinax==0.9a2